-Over the year since the April 2022 SAR, the mortality experienced was rather higher than assumed.
-However, the valuation is not particularly sensitive to the mortality assumption.
+Over the year since the April 2023 SAR, the mortality and surrender experience was rather higher than assumed.
+However, the valuation is not particularly sensitive to those assumptions.

 Sensitivities

 The sensitivity of the results to changes in the most important assumptions are set out below.